My name is Vixey Foxwish Douglas, and my pronouns are it/its.

 Feel free to connect with me on LinkedIn!

-In Summer 2023, I worked as a Computer Science I Programming Mentor at RPI, sharing my mastery of Python object-oriented programming with students.
-I provided academic instruction, guidance, and support to a class of 17 students during their laboratory section.
-I also offered focused mentorship to a group of 3 students who could meet with me for additional assistance.
+In Summer 2023, I worked as a Computer Science I Programming Mentor at RPI, sharing my mastery of Python object-oriented programming (functions, conditionals, dictionaries, classes, searching, and sorting) with students.
+I provided in-class academic instruction, guidance, and support as well as individualized mentorship outside class.
+I developed strong interpersonal skills and made my coding thought process easily understandable to others.

 I'm a skilled digital artist and animator who is open to commissions.
 I've worked hard to produce original digital artworks to customer specifications, while corresponding professionally with my clients to reach mutually satisfactory creative results.

-I was the First Prize winner of the 2023 RPI McKinney Writing Contest in the Undergraduate Academic Essay category for my essay "North American Red Fox Rabies Immunity Gene Drive for Safer (Sub)Urban Rewilding," which I am now in the process of submitting to peer-reviewed journals.
+I was the First Prize winner of the 2023 RPI McKinney Writing Contest in the Undergraduate Academic Essay category for my essay "North American Red Fox Rabies Immunity Gene Drive for Safer (Sub)Urban Rewilding," which has been published in the peer-reviewed scientific journal Research Ideas and Outcomes.